 For those with earnings over £50,000 who are either claiming Child Benefit or have a partner living with them who claims Child Benefit (whether married, in a civil partnership or cohabiting) up to 100% of the Child Benefit is reclaimed via the High Income Child Benefit Charge.
 Pension contributions are an effective way of mitigating this tax charge by reducing earnings for the purposes of this charge.

-There will be a tapered reduction in your annual allowance from £40,000 to £10,000 if your income (including the value of any pension contributions) exceeds £150,000 and if your income exceeds £110,000 (excluding the value of any pension contributions).
-For these purposes, a minimum allowance of £10,000 will apply should your income be £210,000 or more.
+There will be a tapered reduction in your annual allowance from £40,000 to £4,000 if your income (including the value of any pension contributions) exceeds £240,000 and if your income (excluding the value of any pension contributions) exceeds £200,000.
+For these purposes, a minimum allowance of £4,000 will apply should your income be £312,000 or more.

 If you have flexibly accessed your pension benefits, and withdrawn more than the 25% tax free cash, then you will have a reduced annual allowance of just £4,000.
 This is know as the Money Purchase Annual Allowance.
 There is no brought forward relief available.

 Should your total pension contributions for the tax year exceed your annual allowance plus any available brought forward relief from earlier years you will incur an Annual Allowance Charge.
 If the charge is more than £2,000, and this has arisen because your pension contributions exceeded £40,000, you can ask your pension provider to pay HM Revenue & Customs for you out of your pension pot, but you must tell them to do so before 31 July in the year following the year in which the tax year to which the annual allowance charge relates ended.
-Put simply, for the 2019/20 charge, you have until 31 July 2021 to notify the scheme.
-If the charge has arisen because your pension contributions did not exceed £40,000 but, instead, exceeded the tapered annual allowance or the money purchase annual allowance you may still ask the pension scheme to pay the charge for you out of the pension pot, but they do not have to do this and the scheme may have it’s own deadline for you to request this.
+Put simply, for the 2020/21 charge, you have until 31 July 2022 to notify the scheme.
+If the charge has arisen because your pension contributions did not exceed £40,000 but, instead, exceeded the tapered annual allowance or the money purchase annual allowance you may still ask the pension scheme to pay the charge for you out of the pension pot, but they do not have to do this and the scheme may have it’s own deadline for you to request this (possibly as early as 31 July following the end of the tax year).

 You could consider making a pension contribution for a non-earning spouse/civil partner or child before the end of the tax year.
 The maximum net payment that may be made will be £2,880 and HM Revenue & Customs will increase this to £3,600.

-Pension savers aged 55 or older may flexibly access their pension savings.
+Currently, pension savers aged 55 or older may flexibly access their pension savings, thought the government has confirmed plans to increase the minimum pension age to 57 from 2028.
 Currently, 25% of the savings may be received free of tax with the rest being treated as taxable income subject to income tax at your marginal rate.
 It is possible to take the entire savings pension as a lump sum or draw down on the savings over a number of years.
 Care must be taken and you should always consider the effect that drawing on your pension will have on your tax position and the ability to make future pension contributions.

 Did you know that you can get tax relief for any gifts to charity if you make a Gift Aid declaration?
 You make your gift to the charity out of taxed income and the charity is able to claim back basic rate tax on the value of the gift.
 Higher rate and additional rate taxpayers are also able to obtain higher rate or additional rate tax relief on the gift, therefore, you should ensure that the donation is made by the spouse/civil partner who pays the highest rate of tax.